Measuring Disentanglement: A Review of Metrics: Experiments

 When metrics measure all of the 8 generative factors captured by the perfect representation, their score should be maximal.
 Metrics should maintain that maximal value as the proportion of measured factors decreases because the representation does not change.
 Figure \ref{fig_all_fractions} shows how metric scores evolve as the proportion of measured factors decreases.

 Most metrics are equipped to deal with non measured factors, except for Z-max Variance, IRS, MIG-sup and the Modularity score.
 This limits their relevance in contexts outside of academic toy problems.
 Successful methods that measure disentanglement from the code point-of-view implement a mechanism to discard \textit{dead-codes} \cite{Eastwood2018}.
 A dead-code is a code dimension that does not inform on any factor.
-MIG-sup and the Modularity score do not provide such mechanisms.
+The Modularity score does not provide such mechanisms.
+Also our implementation of MIG-sup does not account for dead-codes because it requires tuning a rejection threshold, which is not applicable in practice.
+Borrowing strategy to deal with dead-codes from other metrics would be beneficial as discussed in Section \ref{sect_migsup}.
 When sampling to create subsets, IRS and Z-max Variance implicitly assume that when all known factors are fixed, corresponding codes are also fixed.
 This assumption is violated when there are other sources of variation for the code than the known factors.